our terms and conditions

 3.1 Payment of the price for the supply of services shall be paid upon invoice with 14 calendar day terms unless otherwise agreed in writing by the Supplier or stated in a contract or Managed Services Agreement.

 3.2 Payment of the agreed price for the supply of goods and products shall be invoiced at the time of agreement to purchase by the Customer with full payment due immediately upon delivery.
-Goods in excess of $500 exclusive of GST will require a deposit of 50% upon order unless agreed otherwise, in writing, by the supplier.
+Goods in excess of $500 exclusive of GST will require a deposit of 50% upon order with the balance payable prior to final delivery.

 3.3 Payment can be made by credit/debit card or by EFT.
 The Supplier does not accept cash or cheques.